ccqpein/supervisor-rs/README.md

 ```

 then, when you start it, `supervisor-rs` will give a timer stand by and send back command when time is up.
-For example, config behind will run `restart demo` every 5 seconds.
+For example, config above will run `restart demo` every 5 seconds.

 `action`'s values are command we using in supervisor-rs-client, so you even can `stop` child with `repeat` field.
 But so, `supervisor-rs` won't create a timer stand by.